CIA-Oceanix/CIA-Oceanix.github.io/_pages/openings.md

 ### Master inernships
 If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+** 2021 internship offer:** Adversarial learning of variational models for inverse problems

 <!-- (<figure>)
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/DSC_0696.jpg" width="95%">